dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 ===================

 Consider sampling each objective on its own and comparing the energies of the best solutions.
-Start with enjoyment:
+Start with taste:

 >>> cqm.set_objective(-total_mix(quantities, "Taste"))
 >>> sampleset_taste = sampler.sample_cqm(cqm)